clipperhouse/uax29/phrases/README.md

 You can add a filter to a `Scanner` or `Segmenter`.

-For example, the Segmenter / Scanner returns _all_ tokens, split by phrase boundaries.
-This includes things like whitespace and punctuation, which may not be what one means by “phrases”.
+For example, the tokenizer returns _all_ tokens, split by phrase boundaries.
+This may includes things like punctuation, which may not be what one means by “phrases”.
 By using a filter, you can omit them.

 ```go
 text := []byte("Hello, 世界.
 Nice dog! 👍🐶")